 In 2011, a group of Minneapolis actors were unsatisfied with the way their theater department casted roles and paid for their dedication.
-Because of this unfair treatment, these actors decided to create an organization on their own that would fairly value artists of any kind.
+Because of this unfair treatment, these actors created an organization whose values would focus on the fair treatment of artists.

 UAC has funded multiple projects through the years and has instilled support for artists within communities.
 We have had the opportunity to develop young writers into published authors with our Writing initiative series; to see dancers with stage freight claim the stage in the spot light, to gather crowds in a celebration for the arts and we will continue to push forward for further opportunities to see our artists grow.

 United Artist Collaborative is a 501(c) (3) non profit arts organization that empowers artists to create.
 We provide support through education, publishing, fund raising, promotion, production, equipment usage, and artistic collaboration with consideration of each individual artists's needs.

 To provide mutually beneficial support among artists of all disciplines in the creation, funding, and presentation of their works of art.